JackOswald/MGD1-Coursework/README.md

-# Mobile Game Development Coursework
+# Space Invaders

-A space invaders clone created in Android Studio using HTML, CSS and JavaScript.
+A space invaders clone created in Android Studio using HTML, CSS and JavaScript for my Mobile Game Development coursework.

 # What I Learned